Ravi Datt Mehta: Early life and military career

-It is speculated that he was targeted, allegedly by the Taliban and the ISI, due to his significant role in training the Afghan army and his close monitoring of the re-established links between Pakistan's Inter Services Intelligence (ISI) and the Taliban.
+It is speculated that he was targeted, allegedly by the Taliban and its state-run de facto intelligence service, Pakistan's Inter Services Intelligence (ISI), due to his close monitoring of the re-established links between those two organizations, and due to his significant role in training the Afghan army.
 He was said to have a "good relationship" with Afghan defence minister Abdul Rahim Wardak.
 Brig.
 Mehta had earlier also served as the head of the Indian Army's Intelligence Corps in the state of Jammu and Kashmir.

 Legacy and honours

-A road in his hometown Simla near his childhood home is now named after him.
-He is also slated to be posthumously awarded the Kirti Chakra, India's second-highest peacetime gallantry award.
+A road in his hometown Shimla near his childhood home was posthumously renamed in his honour.
+India's second-highest peacetime gallantry award.
 His funeral was attended by Chief of Army Staff General Deepak Kapoor, Chief of Naval Staff Admiral Suresh Mehta and Chief of the Air Staff Fali Homi Major.

 Brigadier Mehta's wife was also working in Afghanistan for empowerment of women during his stay there.
-Brigadier Mehta has a son who is also serving in the Indian Air Force as a fighter pilot.
+Brigadier Mehta has a son who was then serving in the Indian Air Force as a fighter pilot.

+Kirti Chakra Citation

+The Kirti Chakra citation on the Official Indian Army Website reads as follows: